Senior Manager, Natural Resources and Land Management at the National Capital Commission

 Ticks are most commonly found in shrubby and brushy areas, such as the Greenbelt and Gatineau Park, where host animals such as deer and mice can be found.
-According to Ottawa Public Health, more than 20 percent of the ticks the city analyzed last year tested positive for Lyme disease.
-As a result, the National Capital Region has been designated an at-risk area for Lyme disease.
+The National Capital Region has been designated an at-risk area for Lyme disease.
 According to the Public Health Agency of Canada, the southwest Outaouais region, including Gatineau Park, is also a risk area for Lyme disease.

-Here are a few tips to keep in mind to help reduce the risk of Lyme disease.
+Here are a few tips to keep in mind to protect yourself from tick bites and help reduce the risk of Lyme disease.